Skip to content

 // └─ twoParams int=2 RUNTIME ✔

-LazyParams notices how end-of-the-road is hit when myInt has value 3 or 4 - and that it's necessary to choose int=2 on the last couple of test repetitions in order to unlock the execution path that allows evaluation of the pending myPolicy values.
+LazyParams notices that end-of-the-road is reached when myInt has value 3 or 4, making it necessary to choose int=2 in the last couple of test repetitions to unlock the execution path for evaluating the pending myPolicy values.

-In the above example the condition that unlocks execution path for introducing myPolicy is hardwired - but even without a hardwired condition it would still be possible for the repetition execution paths to unfold like this if repetitions for myInt values 3 and 4 cause test-failure before myPolicy is introduced.
+In the above example, the condition that unlocks the execution path for introducing myPolicy is hardwired.
+However, even without a hardwired condition, it would still be possible for the repetition execution paths to unfold like this if myInt values 3 and 4 cause test failure before myPolicy is introduced.

 Let's instead have the other myInt values unlock myPolicy introduction: